 - In Cholpon-Ata – World Nomad games

 The place is full to the brim with Chinese temples as well as Portuguese culture.
 You can have epic Chinese cuisines like dim sum, or Portuguese egg tarts or Macanese minchi.
-The most famous sites are The Chapel of Our Lady of Penha, Senate library, Taipa village, etc. The place is hip and happening, and it should be a priority in your list of places to visit this year.
+The most famous sites are The Chapel of Our Lady of Penha, Senate Library, Taipa village, etc. The place is hip and happening, and it should be a priority in your list of places to visit this year.

 Visa: 30 days Visa Free

 Where you can hike trails like the Appalachian or experience camping near gushing waterfalls.
 Or if you are a geek, then you can enjoy the stories of the epic Civil Rights Crusade along with the celebration of the enduring legacy that Dr. Martin Luther King Jr. was, in his beloved state of Georgia.
 You can also visit famous movie locations that have appeared in movies like Black Panther and Baywatch.
 Georgia is rich in its cuisine as well as culture.
 You will have a swell time in Georgia.

 Ghana throbs with life and excitement for all kinds of tourists.
 From the busy streets of Accra to the distinctive and serene villages in the north, from the prehistoric Realm of Asante to the ancient mosques of Larabnga as well as Bole, Ghana is the country that has vast cultural diversity that is both thrilling as well as fascinating to its visiting tourists.

-Visa: 30 days visa free
+Visa: 30 days visa-free

-Couched in between such obscure neighbours as Iran, Georgia, Azerbaijan and several self-declared (and rarely recognised) republics, this little country is hardly positioned as a convenient summer vacation.
+Couched in between such obscure neighbors as Iran, Georgia, Azerbaijan, and several self-declared (and rarely recognized) republics, this little country is hardly positioned as a convenient summer vacation.
 Yet for many, herein lies its appeal.

-Visa: 120 days visa free
+Visa: 120 days visa-free

 Landlocked between the Southern Asian countries of China and India.
-Nepal contains 8 of the world’s 10 highest peaks, including Mount Everest – the world’s tallest – on the border with Tibet, and Lumbini, the birth place of Gautama Buddha, the founder of Buddhism.
+Nepal contains 8 of the world’s 10 highest peaks, including Mount Everest – the world’s tallest – on the border with Tibet, and Lumbini, the birthplace of Gautama Buddha, the founder of Buddhism.

-Visa: 90 days visa free
+Visa: 90 days visa-free